 I was never aware of mining bees until this past week when literally thousands of them were hovering over a bare area on the property.
 My question is most comments seem to refer to spring, and a relatively short span of activity.
 But this is early September!
 Does timing of activity vary that much with species, or is something else going on?
 I hadn’t seen the myriad of individual, small holes in the ground until I got down on my knees to look at/try to identify the fliers.
 From a standing position, it was impossible to see what they were because of their small size and rapid movement.

-I love that these two people have enough confidence in their observations to question what they’ve heard about mining bees.
+I love that these two people have enough confidence in their observations to question what they’ve heard about mining bees in September.
 And of course, they are both right.
-The species of bees that are active changes throughout the year, but some bees will be around as long as flowers are blooming.
+The species that are active change throughout the year, but some species will be around as long as flowers are blooming.

 Are they native, wild, or feral?